Blink

 Arm Blink when away

 This example automation will arm your blink sync module to detect motion on any of your blink cameras that have motion detection enabled.
 By default, Blink enables motion detection on all cameras so, unless you’ve changed anything in your app, you’re all set.
-If you want to manually enable motion detection for individual cameras, you can utilize the appropriate camera service but please note that motion will only be captured if the sync module is armed.
+If you want to manually enable motion detection for individual cameras, you can utilize the appropriate camera action but please note that motion will only be captured if the sync module is armed.

-Here, this example assumes your blink module is named My Sync Module and that you have device trackers set up for presence detection.
+Here, this example assumes your blink module is named My Sync Module

-alias: "Arm Blink When Away"
+- alias: "Arm Blink When Away"

-trigger:
+- trigger: state

 entity_id: all